 3. The Nue Co, FOREST LUNGS – A SUSTAINABLY SOURCED SCENT

-The Nu Co have created a new signature scent which is a complete game-changer.
+The Nu Co has created a new signature scent that is a complete game-changer.
 It’s one that is actually good for you!
 Forest Lungs is a unisex anti-stress fragrance supplement that delivers the healing effects of nature to the body.
 It contains volatile organic compounds called phytoncides which are emitted from all parts of the tree and are believed to play an important role in plant immunity by preventing the growth of attaching organisms.
 Scientific research shows that phytoncides—once inhaled—significantly increase levels of natural killer (NK) cells in the human immune system.
 Phytoncides are also credited for the positive health benefits associated with forest bathing, namely stress reduction, anxiety reduction, and boosting the parasympathetic (rest) nervous system.

 I’m not 100% sure this scent would be right for me, but I am fascinated by the concept.
 All of the ingredients have been sustainably sourced.